JuliaLabs/Cassette.jl/docs/src/overdub.md

 end
 ```

-As you can see, `overdub` is a `@generated` function, and thus returns its own method body
+As you can see, `overdub` is a `@generated` function, and thus returns a method body
 computed from the run-time types of its inputs.
 To actually compute this method body,
 `overdub` is doing something quite special.